 The Siletz River houses spring summer and winter runs of Steelhead and fish can be caught year round.
 Anglers on the Siletz River take home about 4,00 hatchery fish in a calendar year.
 The Siletz River enters the Pacific Ocean at Lincoln City, a popular beach town within easy reach of Salem and Portland.

 The Siuslaw River can be among Oregon’s most elite Big King Salmon fishing systems.
-3,00 to 5,00 big kinds are harvested in peak runs.
+3,00 to 5,00 big Chinook salmon are harvested in peak runs.
 The Siuslaw River is an easy drive from the Eugene and Springfield area.

 The Umpqua River is located near Roseburg, Oregon and is a great river for catching salmon and steelhead.
 The rapids, rocks and willows make this river a fun challenge in the winter months.